Expo 2011

-Xi'an China International Horticultural Exposition 2011 (2011年中国西安世界园艺博览会) is a horticultural exhibition recognised by the International Association of Horticultural Producers in Xi'an, China to be held between 28 April and 22 October 2011.
+Expo 2011 Xi'an, officially the Xi'an China International Horticultural Exposition 2011 (2011年中国西安世界园艺博览会) is a horticultural exhibition recognised by the International Association of Horticultural Producers in Xi'an, China to be held between 28 April and 22 October 2011.
 During the 178-day exhibition, the tourists were anticipated to top 12,000,000.
 And there are 109 outdoor exhibition houses altogether.
 Kerry Berry Brogan served as the International Green Ambassador.

 The exposition was originally approved in September 2008.